Section outline

 • Use the Step-by-Step Guidance with Screenshots prepared by Student Records.

-• If you cannot access the Module Registration task in MySIS or you receive an error message when attempting to submit your choices in MySIS, please contact the STA Education Team (Email: sta-education@qmul.ac.uk and we will look into the issue for you ASAP.
+• If you cannot access the Module Registration task in MySIS or you receive an error message when attempting to submit your choices in MySIS, please contact the Education Team via the ASK QM enquiries portal (Programme and Module Support > School of the Arts) if you have any queries about module registration.

 • Once you submit your main selection of modules, you will be required to submit reserve choices and you MUST choose these modules within STA unless you are on a joint-honours programme with a subject outside of STA.
 Please consider those carefully and ensure they are modules you would be happy to take and cover both Semesters.

 • After you submit your selections, your module registration status will change to ENT (Entered) and you will not be able to amend them until we either approve (status CON) or reject (status REJ) the whole submission.
-If you change your mind while your status is still ENT, email sta-education@qmul.ac.uk and we will reject your submission so you can resubmit.
+If you change your mind while your status is still ENT, contact the Education Team via the ASK QM enquiries portal (Programme and Module Support > School of the Arts) and we will reject your submission so you can resubmit.

 What happens next: